Beliavsky/Fortran-Tools/README.md

 ### Graphical User Interfaces
 [EGGX/ProCALL](https://www.ir.isas.jaxa.jp/~cyamauch/eggx_procall/): X11 graphics library for C, C++ and FORTRAN created to achieve simplicity.
 One can easily create 2D graphics on the X Window System by using BASIC-style drawing functions.

+[ftk](https://github.com/arjenmarkus/ftk): provides a straightforward means to build graphical user-interfaces in Fortran based on Tcl/Tk, by Arjen Markus.
+In its current state it is proof of concept, not a full-fledged library.

 [GINO](http://gino.co.uk/): high-end feature-rich API for creating complex 2D and 3D graphics and GUI applications.
 The GINO products are available for Fortran under Windows and Linux.
 (C)

 [gtk-fortran](https://github.com/vmagnin/gtk-fortran): cross-platform library to build Graphical User Interfaces (GUI), by Vincent Magnin et al. Gtk-fortran is a partial GTK / Fortran binding written in Fortran, thanks to the ISO_C_BINDING module for interoperability between C and Fortran.